lishen2/isotp-c/README.md

 The Makefile generator for isotpc will automatically detect whether or not your build system is using the `Debug` or `Release` build type and will adjust compiler parameters accordingly.

-> **NOTE**: Regardless of build type, the library will be compiled as position-independant code.

 #### Debug Build
 If your project is configured to build as `Debug`, then the library will be compiled with **no** optimisations and **with** debug symbols.
 `-DCMAKE_BUILD_TYPE=Debug`